openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

    Upgrading an OpenStack cloud is not risk-free.
 The procedures outlined in this guide should first be tested in a pre-production environment.

-Please read the :doc:`Upgrades overview <upgrade-overview>` page before continuing.
+Please read the :doc:`upgrade-overview` page before continuing.

 .. note::